Haven-Rau/Pokemon_Catching_Adventure/README.md

 ## Encountering Pokémon

-Encountering a Pokémon in the games usually starts by walking into a section of the map deemed condusive to spawning Pokémon, such as grass, caves, and bodies of water.
+Encountering a Pokémon in the games usually starts by walking into a section of the map deemed conducive to spawning Pokémon, such as grass, caves, and bodies of water.
 Without an actual character or map to enter these areas, I built a system to encounter random Pokémon instead.

 Since every Pokémon has a unique pokedex_id from 1-1025, I just did a uniform roll for an integer between 1 and 1025.
-So if the roll landed on 1, the trainer would encounter bulbasaur, who has a unique pokedex_id of 1.
+So if the roll landed on 1, the trainer would encounter Bulbasaur, who has a unique pokedex_id of 1.
 For my game inside Python, I downloaded images of each Pokémon, named the images their corresponding pokedex_id, matched the integer roll to the picture name, then displayed it with a MatLab import.

 <img width="1331" height="324" alt="image" src="https://github.com/user-attachments/assets/b87adc94-4765-4755-b8bf-5b17ef0bb4f6" />

 In every Pokémon game, each encounter with a Pokémon is unique.
-Although trainers can encounter the same Pokémon multiple times, and similarily that Pokémon can belong to many trainers, every Pokémon differs in their stats.
+Although trainers can encounter the same Pokémon multiple times, and similarly that Pokémon can belong to many trainers, every Pokémon differs in their stats.

 The original Pokémon database, which was originally created using complex arrays locked into the memory of the game, assigned base stats to each Pokémon, and then used unique formulas/multipliers to generate variety in those stats during each encounter.
 These adjusted stats are commonly known as "IVs".
 That's what I replicated in my game, but using SSMS as the arrays.

 Once an encounter with a Pokémon began, I used that Pokémon's base states stored in the table and run it through the actual formulas used in the Pokémon games.
-I decided to not use the original formulas for the Red/Blue games, as these formulas were engineered to little memory inside a gameboy.
+I decided to not use the original formulas for the Red/Blue games, as these formulas were engineered to little memory inside a Gameboy.
 I elected to mirror the more modern Pokémon games, which still utilizes the same random generation principles as the original, but allows for more randomness.
 There are two main formulas used in modern games, the health formula and the general base stat formula (attack, defense, speed, etc.).
 Each of these formulas require a uniform roll of an integer between 0 and 31, giving a 1 in 32 (~3.1%) chance per stat.
 The probability of a Pokémon having a specific IV value across all six stats is therefore (1/32)⁶.
 Or, in other words, the probability of encountering two statistically identical Pokémon is about 1 in 1.07 billion.
 Not truly unique, but just about!

 ### IV Stats Formuala: